-When jfd starts up, it scans the \$JS_ENVDIR/other_batch directory for any configured batch systems and makes them available in Flow Editor. jfd starts up one eem.batch for each configured batch system.
+1. When jfd starts up, it scans the \$JS_ENVDIR/other_batch directory for any configured batch systems and makes them available in Flow Editor.

 The Other Batch Job work item in Flow Editor is now enabled.

 2. In Flow Editor, the user selects the Other Batch Job work item and adds it to their flow.